apuscos/FIT3152-Assignment1/README.md

 ## The process of data analysis
   1. Data requirments.
 See above
   2. Data collection.
 Download from moodle
-  3. Data processing  using "read.csv" to import data
+  3. Data processing.  using "read.csv" to import data
-  4. Data cleaning
+  4. Data cleaning.
+Data is cleaning
+  5. Exploratory data analysis